avocabavo/OmnidimensionalTimechess/README.md

 ## Sources

+Omnidimensional Timechess is inspired by the boardgame 'Timeline' by George Marino.

 This project makes extensive use of [THREE.js](https://threejs.org).

-Omnidimensional Timechess is inspired by the boardgame 'Timeline' by George Marino.
+Starfield skybox was generated with [this utility](https://wwwtyro.github.io/space-3d/)

 ## Installation